cciw-uk/cciw.co.uk/docs/development_setup.rst

     ./manage.py migrate
     ./manage.py loaddata fixtures/dev_db.json

-  The dev_fb fixture includes one admin user (username 'admin', password 'admin') and a snapshot of public data from the production database, but no private data.
+  The dev_db fixture includes one admin user (username 'admin', password 'admin') and a snapshot of public data from the production database, but no private data.